 Satisfied customers provide wait staff with larger tips than unsatisfied customers.
 Keeping a record of the tip amounts that your wait staff are receiving is a way to gauge customer satisfaction.
-Even though tips should ideally be awarded based on the quality of service, the quality of food and the timeliness of order delivery, elements that involve kitchen efficiency are often factors that guests evaluate when deciding how much to tip at a hotel restaurant.
+Even though tips should ideally be awarded based on the quality of service, the quality of food and the timeliness of order delivery, ir is often the efficiency of the kitchen that guests are evaluating when deciding how much to tip at a hotel restaurant.

 Published Hotel Dining Reviews